 - Don’t operate engines in enclosed areas.

-Swallowing gasoline or excessive exposure to fumes warrants a visit to the emergency room or a call to a poison control center.
-Make sure the patient sits up and drinks water, unless instructed not to do so.
-Ensure the patient is also in an area with fresh air.
+Swallowing gasoline or excessive exposure to fumes warrants a visit to the emergency room or a call to a local poison control center.
+Make sure the person sits up and drinks water unless instructed not to do so.
+Ensure they’re in an area with fresh air.

-The precise outlook for gasoline poisoning depends on the amount of exposure, as well as how fast the person was treated.
-The quicker you get treatment, the more likely you are to recover without significant injury.
-However, gasoline exposure always has the potential to cause problems within the lungs, mouth, and stomach.
+The outlook for gasoline poisoning depends on the amount of exposure and how quickly you get treatment.
+The faster you get treatment, the more likely you are to recover without significant injury.
+However, gasoline exposure always has the potential to cause problems in the lungs, mouth, and stomach.

-While gasoline has undergone many changes to become less carcinogenic, it still has major health risks associated with it.
-Always act with care when exposed to liquid gasoline and fumes.
-If you suspect any exposure to the skin or an excess amount inhaled, you should call the National Poison Control Center at 1-800-222-1222.
+Gasoline has undergone many changes to become less carcinogenic, but there are still major health risks associated with it.
+Always act with care when exposed to liquid gasoline and gasoline fumes.
+If you suspect any exposure to the skin or if you think an excess amount has been inhaled, you should call the American Association of Poison Control Centers at 1-800-222-1222.